Abubakar115e/Abubakar115e.github.io/README.md

 # About me

-I'm currently pursuing a Master's degree in Computer Science at the University of Copenhagen, building upon my Bachelor's in Machine Learning and Data Science.
+I'm currently pursuing a Master's degree in Data Science at the IT University of Copenhagen, building upon my Bachelor's in Machine Learning and Data Science.
 With a keen interest in leveraging data to solve real-world problems, I'm constantly exploring new technologies and methodologies in the field of AI and data science.

 # CV

 ## Education
-- Master's in Computer Science, University of Copenhagen (2024-2026, Ongoing)
+- Master's in Data Science, IT University of Copenhagen (2024-2026, Ongoing)
 - Bachelor's in Machine Learning and Data Science, University of Copenhagen (2021-2024)

 ## Skills